ibm-cloud-docs/containers/cs_worker_add.md

 <br />

-## Autorecovery for your worker nodes
+## Autorecovery for your worker nodes in classic clusters
 {: #planning_autorecovery}

 Critical components, such as `containerd`, `kubelet`, `kube-proxy`, and `calico`, must be functional to have a healthy Kubernetes worker node.
 Over time these components can break and might leave your worker node in a nonfunctional state.
 Nonfunctional worker nodes decrease total capacity of the cluster and can result in downtime for your app.
 {:shortdesc}

-You can [configure health checks for your worker node and enable Autorecovery](/docs/containers?topic=containers-health#autorecovery).
+In classic clusters, you can [configure health checks for your worker node and enable Autorecovery](/docs/containers?topic=containers-health#autorecovery).
 If Autorecovery detects an unhealthy worker node based on the configured checks, Autorecovery triggers a corrective action like an OS reload on the worker node.
 For more information about how Autorecovery works, see the [Autorecovery blog](https://www.ibm.com/cloud/blog/autorecovery-utilizes-consistent-hashing-high-availability){: external}.